Back to Dealfront DigestSales

 7. Job vacancies

 Job vacancies are another important trigger event that can tell you a lot about a company.
-If a company is suddenly hiring for employees with certain skill sets, you can get an idea of which way their strategy is developing, and what they might need.
+If a company is suddenly hiring for employees (new hires) with certain skill sets, you can get an idea of which way their strategy is developing, and what they might need.

 Of course, If you’re working for a recruitment firm, seeing a lot of vacancies is an opportunity to offer your services.
 But job vacancies can trigger any type of B2B sales: remember that any time a target company shows signs of growth, it’s a positive sign – and a great opportunity to make a sale.